SchloesserJonas/darkmode.js/README.md

 **You might have to mention it in your Cookie Banner**

 ### ⭐️ Expansion options
-Add statements to the darkmode.js file and add the new themes to your scss
+Add statements to the theme.js file and add the new themes to your css/scss

-#### Feel free to send me your work on twitter ^^
+#### Feel free to send me your work on Twitter ^^